Inflectra/spira-documentation/docs/Spira-User-Manual/Inflectra-Ai-In-Spira.md

 ## Artifact details pages
-On artifact details pages, you can perform AI actions against 1 artifact at a time, while viewing the complete data.
-This provides more detailed overview of what items were created in each operation, and may provide additional details to the AI model for processing in some cases.
+On artifact details pages, you can perform actions against one artifact at a time, while viewing the complete data.
+This provides more detailed information to you about what Inflectra.ai is doing for that artifact.
+Details pages can also allow more information about the artifact to be shared with Inflectra.ai.

 ### Requirement details page
 From the requirement details page you can generate the following content: